-The following pie chart shows the various property tax jurisdictions within Pittsburg and their approximate 2023 cost on a residential property with an appraised value of \$100,000.
+The pie chart shows the various property tax jurisdictions within Pittsburg and their approximate 2023 cost on a residential property with an appraised value of \$100,000.

-The following pie chart shows the various property tax jurisdictions within Pittsburg and their approximate 2023 cost on a commercial property with appraised value of \$100,000.
+The pie chart below shows the various property tax jurisdictions within Pittsburg and their approximate 2023 cost on a commercial property with appraised value of \$100,000.